ElementsProject/lightning/doc/getting-started/advanced-setup/repro.md

 gpg -sb --armor SHA256SUMS
 ```

+# Co-signing the release manifest

+## Script build-release
+1: Pull latest code from master.

+2: Rename checksum files, shared by the release captain, to `SHA256SUMS-v($VERSION)` and `SHA256SUMS-v($VERSION).asc`.

+2: Copy above files in the lightning directory.

+3: Run `tools/build-release.sh --verify` script.
+It will build bineries for Ubuntu (Focal & Jammy), verify zip & ubuntu builds while copying Fedora checksums from the release captain's file.

+4. Then send the resulting `release/SHA256SUMS.asc` file to the release captain so it can be merged with the other signatures into `SHASUMS.asc`.

+## Manual
 Co-maintainers and contributors wishing to add their own signature verify that the `SHA256SUMS` and `SHA256SUMS.asc` files created by the release captain matches their binaries before also signing the manifest:

 ```shell